DenverCoder1/readme-typing-svg/docs/faq.md

-# Versions of the Readme Typing SVG
+# How do I include Readme Typing SVG in my Readme?

+Markdown files on GitHub support embedded images using Markdown or HTML.

 Image version: